 22. Niagara Falls

 Niagara Falls is beautiful year round, and I highly recommend going at different times throughout the year to witness the uniqueness of each season.
 There are times in the depths of winter, when the temperatures are extremely low for an extended period of time, that the falls appear to be completely frozen.
 It’s a great time to visit!

 With less visitors, you’ll feel like you have the entire park to yourself, and you’ll see a greater frequency of black squirrels that inhabit the area.
 Head right to Goat Island for the best experience.

 Frigid temperatures and ferocious winds create wicked art along Lake Ontario.
 Webster Park pier is just one example, but head toward your favorite spot along the shoreline to observe nature’s creativity firsthand.

 The nice thing about places like Webster Park, Sodus Point, Oak Orchard Light, and B. Forman Park, to name a few, is that you can observe the lake right from the parking lot from inside your toasty-warm car.
 Most lake front property is private, or requires a walk to view the lake.

 If the temperature has been below freezing for an extended period of time, head for Letchworth!
-The Glen Iris Inn keeps it’s fountain running all year long and tit produces this other-wordly.
+The Glen Iris Inn keeps its fountain running all year long, creating a fascinating ice volcano.

 Winter Events & Activities